 Basics of completing a gap analysis

 Business leaders often use the term “gap” to describe the metaphorical space between the current state of things and a desired goal.
 In other words, a gap is anything yet to do before you can reach your goals.
+A thorough gap analysis of these gaps can help in creating strategies to overcome them.

 - Clearly define an objective you want to meet.